 In an effort to protect Syria from further uprisings, the French leadership decided to create several political entities in Syria.
 Thus, the State of Damascus, the State of Aleppo, the Alawite State, Jabal ad-Druz (Druze Land), Sandjak Alexandretta, and the State of Great Lebanon appeared.
 This division is not complete, but it takes into account the ethno-confessional differences that existed from time immemorial in Syria.
 The fact is that in the confessional sense Syria has never been a single state.
 First, one of the largest Christian communities in the Arab world historically lived here.
 Christianity and now profess about 10% of the Syrian population, first of all - Assyrians, Armenians, Greeks, Arabs-Christians.
 Historically, most Syrian Christians were concentrated in the northern part of the country, which in 1920 became part of the State of Aleppo.
 In the city of Aleppo, there was a huge Christian community, which constituted one third of the urban population and was the largest in the Middle East, besides the community of Lebanese Christians.
 At the same time, the Christians of Aleppo were not united - they included adherents of various churches, among which the followers of the Armenian and Syrian Orthodox churches were the most numerous.
 The significant Jewish community lived in Aleppo, the number of which before mass emigration to Israel was at least 10 thousand people.
 But the majority of the population of Aleppo were Sunni Muslims, although there were Shiite and Alawite villages in the region.
 The southern and less economically developed part of Syria became part of the State of Damascus, the center of which was the city of Damascus itself.
 It was dominated by the Arab Sunni population.
 In the north of Syria, on the Syrian-Turkish border, Sandjak Alexandretta was singled out in 1921, in which, in addition to Arabs and Armenians, lived a large Turkish population.
 In 1936, instead of Sanjak Alexandretta, the State of Hatay was formed, which was annexed by Turkey in 1939.

 In the south-east of Syria, to safeguard the interests of the ethnic and religious commonality of the Druze, the state of Jabal ad-Druz was singled out.
 Druzes are a very isolated group of the population in the territory of modern Lebanon, Syria, Jordan and Israel, speaking Arabic, but having significant cultural differences from the surrounding Arabs, caused by the Druze belonging to a particular branch of Islam.
 Back in the Middle Ages, the Druze broke away from the Shiite sect of the Ismailis, forming in the XI century.
 His own teaching, which was based on the views of the preacher Mohammed bin Ismail Nashtakin al-Darazi, by whose name they received their name.
 As in a number of other Middle Eastern religious sects, the transition of Druze to another religion is impossible, as is the adoption of Druse religion by representatives of other ethnic communities.
 Druze must be born from father and mother - Druze and profess the religion of the Druze.
-In the Ottoman Empire, the Druze retained a certain autonomy, which included the almost complete power of the Druze nobility over the bulk of the ordinary Druze, the right to unlimited wearing. weapons, lack of conscription.
-However, the Druze were never completely loyal to the Ottomans, moreover, they repeatedly made anti-Turkish performances.
+In the Ottoman Empire, the Druze retained a certain autonomy, which included the almost complete power of the Druze nobility over the bulk of the ordinary Druze, the right to unlimited wearing. weapons, the absence of military service.
+At the same time, the Druze were never completely loyal to the Ottomans, moreover, they repeatedly made anti-Turkish speeches.
 Historically, the Druze community had developed ties with Great Britain, which patronized this ethno-confessional community, hoping to find in them guides of its influence in the Middle East.
-Currently, at least one and a half million Druze live in the world, about 900 thousand of them lived in Syria before the war.
-Another state entity created on the territory of the French-occupied Syria was Great Lebanon.
-The very separation of Lebanon from the Syrian lands was dictated by the desire of France to protect the interests of the Maronite community - the Lebanese Maronite Christians who had long historical connection with Paris.
-The Maronites did not want to live as part of a Muslim state and dreamed of creating their own public entity.
+Currently, there are at least one and a half million Druze in the world, about 900 thousands of them lived in Syria before the start of the war.
+Another state formation created in the territory of Syria occupied by the French was the Great Lebanon.
+The isolation of Lebanon from the Syrian lands was dictated by the desire of France to protect the interests of the Maronite community - Lebanese Maronite Christians, who had long-standing historical ties with Paris.
+Maronites did not want to live in the Muslim state and dreamed of creating their own public education.
 Actually, Lebanon was originally created as a state of Arab Christians.
-But according to the decision of the French authorities, the lands inhabited by Muslims - Sunnis and Shiites - were also included in Great Lebanon.
-Great Lebanon lasted until 1926, when the constitution was adopted and the Lebanese Republic was created, in which the president should be a Christian, the prime minister a Sunni Muslim, and the speaker of the parliament a Shiite Muslim.
+But by decision of the French authorities, the lands inhabited by Muslims, Sunnis and Shiites, were included in Greater Lebanon.
+The great Lebanon existed until 1926, when the constitution was adopted and the Republic of Lebanon was established, in which the president should be a Christian, the prime minister - a Sunni Muslim, and the speaker of parliament - a Shiite Muslim.

 Finally, it was during the years of the French rule of Syria that the State of Alawites was created, which included a relatively small territory in the north-west of the country, on the Mediterranean coast.
 Back in 1919, during the “parade of sovereignties” after the collapse of the Ottoman Empire, the Alawite state with its capital in the port of Lattakia proclaimed its political independence.
 However, 2 September 1920, France received the mandate to manage the Alawite territory from the League of Nations.
 However, the Alawites continued to resist, and only in October 1921 their leader Salih Al-Ali decided to surrender, after which, 1 July 1922, the Alawite Region was incorporated into the French mandated Syria.